Components of moduli stacks of two-dimensional Galois representations: Preliminaries

 \subsection{Dieudonn\'e and gauge stacks}

+In this subsection we express the passage from Breuil--Kisin modules (with descent data) to Dieudonn\'e modules in stacky terms.
+The consequent geometric results are most conveniently expressed in the language of effective Cartier on formal algebraic stacks, and so we briefly recall the relevant notions.
+We also note that the material of this subsection is only used in Subsection~\ref{subsec: map to Dieudonne stack} below.

-We now specialise the choice of $K'$ in the following way.
-Choose a tame inertial type $\tau=\eta\oplus\eta'$.
-Fix a uniformiser $\pi$ of~$K$.
-If $\tau$ is a tame principal series type, we take $K'=K(\pi^{1/(p^f-1)})$, while if~$\tau$ is a tame cuspidal type, we let $L$ be an unramified quadratic extension of~$K$, and set $K'=L(\pi^{1/(p^{2f}-1)})$.
-Let $N$ be the maximal unramified extension of $K$ in $K'$.
+To begin with, we choose a tame inertial type $\tau=\eta\oplus\eta'$, and we then specialise the choice of $K'$ in the following way.
+We fix a uniformiser $\pi$ of~$K$, and if $\tau$ is a tame principal series type, we take $K'=K(\pi^{1/(p^f-1)})$, while if~$\tau$ is a tame cuspidal type, we let $L$ be an unramified quadratic extension of~$K$, and set $K'=L(\pi^{1/(p^{2f}-1)})$.
 In either case $K'/K$ is a Galois extension; in the principal series case, we have $e'=(p^f-1)e$, $f'=f$, and in the cuspidal case we have $e'=(p^{2f}-1)e$, $f'=2f$.
-We refer to this choice of extension as the \emph{standard choice} (for the fixed type $\tau$ and uniformiser $\pi$).
+Here and below, we refer to this choice of extension as the \emph{standard choice} (for the fixed type $\tau$ and uniformiser $\pi$).